pygeo/pycmbs/layout_notes.md

 ## Nested layout
  * `benchmarking` is always a part of `pycmbs`
  * Imports look like `from pycmbs.benchmarking import model`
+ * Unittests reside in the same directory for easy packaging

         .
         ├── configuration